Luis-Munu/Blade-Idle-Bot/README.md

 - Type and rarity of the stats of the figure
 - Slots of the figure
 - Price cap

+## TODO

+- Currently, the bot is spamming searches on each rarity and checking the results instead of actively filtering them, the select options mode must be finished.
+- The slot recognition is not working properly, the checks always return 0-2.
+- GUI.

 ## Contributing